strapi/strapi/docs/3.x.x/en/advanced/usage-tracking.md

 In order to improve the product and understand how the community is using it, we are collecting non-sensitive data.

 ## Collected data
-Here the list of the collected data and why we need them.
+Here is the list of the collected data and why we need them.

 - **UUID**
   *Identify the app with a unique identifier.*
 - **Model names and attributes names**
-  *Understand what kind of APIs are built with Strapi (content or product or service)?*
+  *Understand what kind of APIs are built with Strapi (content or product or service?)*
 - **Environment state (development, staging, production)** *Understand how the developers are using the different configurations?
 How many projects are started in production mode?*
 - **Node modules names**
   *Are developers integrating Strapi with Stripe?
-It means that we should develop a plugin to simplify the process with Stripe.
+It means that we should develop a plugin to simplify the development process with Stripe.
   Are developers using Strapi with strapi-bookshelf or strapi-mongoose?
-It helps us to prioritize the issues.*
+It helps us prioritize the issues.*
 - **OS**
   *Is the community using Windows, Linux or Mac?
-It helps us to prioritize the issues.*
+It helps us prioritize the issues.*
 - **Build configurations**
   *How many people are deploying the admin on another server?*